 Once babies become comfortable and strong crawlers and can change positions during crawling (moving from crawling to sitting and back to crawling), they will usually start pulling themselves up to the standing position on furniture or their crib.
 This tells us that the tiny muscles of their feet, knees, and hips are naturally ready to bear their weight.
 Now it is time to allow the baby to stand in an exersaucer or jumper.

 It is not recommended to use these items before the baby pulls them up to stand on their own.
 Their musculature is simply not ready.
-The use of an exersaucer or jumper once they’ve pulled up on their own will continue to help build lower body strength and a sense of balance.
+Using an exersaucer or jumper once they’ve pulled up on their own will continue to help build lower body strength and a sense of balance.
 Babies should always be supervised in these devices.
 They should not spend more than twenty minutes at a time in these devices.
 And they should be able to bear weight on flat feet, not just their toes.

 The first steps come in fits and spurts.

-Tips for Helping Your Baby Learn to Walk
+Tips for Helping Your Baby Start Walking

 A few tips for when your baby does start to take those exciting first steps:

-- Babies should learn to walk in bare feet.
+- Babies should learn to walk bare feet.
 Try to resist the urge to put those adorable little shoes on your child.
 They rely on splaying their toes on the floor for balance.

 - Avoid walkers.
 Walkers are very dangerous and have even been discontinued in Canada.
 They allow babies to move very quickly.
 They also give babies access to higher surfaces such as hot burners on the stove, heavy items to pull from a counter, and window cords that are a strangulation hazard.
 Walkers can also cause strain to your baby’s tiny feet, knees, and hips if they are not developmentally prepared to bear their own weight.